 Whether you’re looking to hire a new employee and want to know what to look for in interviews or simply want to improve your team’s performance, these customer service skills are the ones you should focus on.

 Delighting your customers and inspiring them to make purchases over and over again requires knowledge of human psychology.
-While you might not have the time to to enroll in a psychology class, we have the customer service tips that can be translated into skills you can put to use.
+While you might not have the resources to enroll your team in a psychology class, we have the customer service tips that can be translated into skills you can show them.

 A customer’s frown could mean that they have a return and a product didn’t meet their needs.
-Or maybe they’re in a time crunch and need to get in, get the best product you can recommend to fit their needs, and get back to their car before the meter runs out.
+Or maybe they’re in a time crunch and need to get back to their car before the meter runs out.
 Making this initial greeting in close proximity is the best way to get a feel for how to best help that specific customer.

-Asking the Right Questions
+Asking the right questions

 What are they looking for today?
 Is it a gift?
 Have they purchased anything from your business before?
 What about the weather or season could influence what they’re looking for today?
-These questions can be tailored to better fit the products or services your business sells, but what holds true across business types is that asking the right questions helps you figure out how to customize service for that specific customer.
+These questions can be tailored to better fit the products or services your business sells, but what holds true across business types is that asking the right questions helps them figure out how to customize service for that specific customer.

 Listening is the perfect pair to the previous skill because it allows you to get the most out of the customer interaction.
 Does a customer say they’re looking for one thing, but describe a problem that an alternate product will solve?
-Let them know that you’re listening and recommend what you believe will best fit their needs.
+Your team should let them know that they’re listening and recommend what they believe will best fit their needs.

-From time to time something you do will go wrong.
-We’re all human, so apologize and take action to correct the situation as soon as possible.
-If you work in a cafe and made someone’s drink with the wrong kind of milk, take responsibility and make their drink right the second time.
+From time to time your team will do something wrong.
+We’re all human, so they should apologize and take action to correct the situation as soon as possible.
+If you own a cafe and an employee made someone’s drink with the wrong kind of milk, they should first take responsibility.
+Then, they should make their drink right the second time.